 What green spaces have been created in East Village?

-- a wetland area, that recycles rainwater, which is used to flush toilets and water plants;
+- a wetland area that recycles rainwater, which is used for flushing toilets and water plants;

 - green roofs;

 - each apartment block having a shared, private green space; and